ActivistLime02/portrait-to-landscape/README.md

 - `oxipng`
 - `libjxl` (for cjxl)
 ## Caviats
 The script is made with usage on Linux in mind.
-Theorretically this should work in any other OS's as long as the dependencies are in your PATH.
+Theoretically this should work in any other OS as long as the dependencies are in your PATH.